The Doctor (Star Trek)

-The Doctor, an Emergency Medical Hologram (EMH), is a fictional character portrayed by actor Robert Picardo in the television series Star Trek: Voyager, first aired on UPN between 1995 and 2001.
+The Doctor, an Emergency Medical Hologram (EMH), is a fictional character portrayed by actor Robert Picardo in the television series Star Trek: Voyager, Star Trek: Prodigy, and Star Trek: Starfleet Academy.
 He is an artificial intelligence manifesting as a holographic projection, and designed to be a short-term adjunct to medical staff in emergency situations.
-However, when the USS Voyager is stranded on the far side of the galaxy without medical personnel, he is forced to act as the starship's permanent chief medical officer.
+However, when the USS Voyager is stranded on the far side of the Milky Way galaxy without medical personnel, he is forced to act as the starship's permanent chief medical officer.
 In an example of the Star Trek franchise's exploration of artificial intelligence, a rudimentary algorithm becomes a major character in the show.

 Casting

 In a 2020 interview, Picardo said his agent told him that he was selected from 900 actors who auditioned for the role.

 "I got the part without understanding that the character would be the outsider, the Spock-like character.
 The character who initially inherited that was Data, who had no emotion and longed to be a real boy in the same way as Pinocchio.
 I thought that, because Tuvok was a Vulcan character, he would deal with those issues.
 Once I realized that I had gotten the plum role, it was a delightful surprise.
 I went from thinking I had the dullest role in the show to believing I may have the best role in the show.
 That was a little daunting."

 He added that he first learned what a hologram was from being selected for the role.
 "I was confused, I didn't know what it meant for him to be a hologram or a computer program.
 I didn't understand enough about Star Trek 'science,' which is based on real science, although we still don't know how to make a hologram with density.
 So I got the part without knowing at all what I was in for."

 Picardo initially auditioned for Neelix.
 Despite Ethan Phillips' getting the part, Picardo was asked by the producers to come back and audition for The Doctor—something that shocked him, because usually actors would be passed over completely.
 During his audition for the role of The Doctor, Picardo was asked only to say, "Somebody forgot to terminate my program."
 However, he then ad libbed, "I'm a doctor, not a nightlight!"
 (Picardo was initially afraid that he might have ruined his chances—ad libbing, he explained, was something that one just "did not do" in an audition.)